Ford Focus hatchback - MPG, running costs & CO2

 Ford Focus MPG & CO2

-Diesel fuel-economy figures for the Focus are even more impressive, particularly those of the 1.5-litre EcoBlue engine.
-Available with 94 or 118bhp, both these engines are claimed to achieve over 60mpg, while qualifying for a reasonable BiK rating.
-The 2.0-litre is offered in two power outputs, with the lower powered 148bhp version returning up to 57.6mpg and CO2 emissions of 128g/km.
-The higher powered 187bhp version, returns 50.4mpg and CO2 emissions of 148g/km.
-Both diesel units however, have a higher BiK rating due to their emissions and the extra tax on diesel fuel.
+Diesel fuel-economy figures for the Focus are even more impressive, particularly those of the 118bhp, 1.5-litre EcoBlue engine.
+This engine is claimed to achieve over 60mpg, while qualifying for a reasonable BiK band.
+The larger, 187bhp 2.0-litre returns 50.4mpg and CO2 emissions of 148g/km.
+Both diesel units, however, have a higher BiK rating due to their emissions and the extra tax on diesel fuel.

 Add the eight-speed automatic gearbox to the 1.5-litre diesel, though, and the CO2 emissions figure increases from 125g/km for a slightly higher BiK rating.
 The official CO2 emissions figure for the 148bhp, 2.0-litre diesel automatic stands at 132g/km.